INSEI Denmark

 The Danish section of the Istituto Nazionale di Studi Etruschi ed Italici (INSEI)

 The Danish section of INSEI aims to further the study of Etruscan and Italic peoples, through research and dissemination, in cooperation with relevant institutions and individuals in Denmark.
-The cultures in Italy are viewed in their Mediterranean context as well as in a European cultural context.
+The cultures of Italy are viewed in their Mediterranean context and European cultural context.

 Members of the Danish section of INSEI